 Covestro: New TPU and PC grades for medical devices

-Covestro has showcased its latest materials for healthcare applications at MD&M West Conference and Exposition (stand 2221) from 11 – 13 February 2020 in Anaheim, CA, USA.
+Covestro announced that it will showcase its latest materials for healthcare applications at MD&M West Conference and Exposition (stand 2221) from 11 – 13 February 2020 in Anaheim, CA, USA.

-Amongst others, the company featured new Texin Rx thermoplastic polyurethane (TPU) grades:
+Amongst others, the company will feature new Texin Rx thermoplastic polyurethane (TPU) grades:

 - Texin RxT76D — Used in medical devices, component housings and connectors, this rigid TPU has a nominal flexural modulus of 215,000 psi.
 It also exhibits good chemical resistance to many cleaning agents used to minimise hospital-acquired infections.